 What's the most interesting thing you've learned about coffee since you started working here?

 The most interesting thing about coffee is how it brings people together, no matter where they're from.
-Its taste can change based on where it’s grown, how it’s roasted, and how it’s made.
-Coffee also has a rich history and is important in many cultures around the world.
+Its taste can change depending on where it's grown, how it's roasted, and how it's brewed.
+Coffee also has a rich history and plays an important role in many cultures around the world.

 What is your favourite part of working at Rounton Coffee?

-My favourite aspect of working at Rounton Coffee is the incredible people we've had the privilege of meeting throughout our journey.
-We've cultivated meaningful relationships with a diverse range of individuals, from customers we first encountered at farmers' markets to the businesses we supply and the coffee farmers we source from.
-These connections are essential to our success, and without them, our business would not be where it is today.
+My favourite aspect of working at Rounton Coffee is the incredible people we've met along the way.
+From customers we first encountered at farmers' markets to the businesses we supply and the coffee farmers we work with — these relationships are at the heart of everything we do.

-What’s your favourite spot in North Yorkshire to relax or have a coffee?
+What's your favourite spot in North Yorkshire to relax or enjoy a coffee?

 What is your proudest achievement in coffee?

-My proudest achievement in coffee is witnessing the growth of Rounton Coffee and being involved from the very beginning.
-We started by selling at farmers' markets on weekends, which were challenging times.
-Seeing how far we've come since then is incredibly rewarding, and I’m grateful to be part of such a remarkable journey.
+My proudest achievement is seeing how Rounton Coffee has grown since the very beginning.
+We started out selling at farmers' markets on weekends, which were challenging but exciting times.

 If you were not working in coffee, what would you be doing?

-If you could change one thing in the coffee industry, what would that be?
+If you could change one thing in the coffee industry, what would it be?

 If you were a coffee blend, what would your flavour profile be?

-If I were a coffee blend, I'd be a smooth mix of bright acidity and rich flavour, with a balanced, satisfying finish.
-Like a great espresso, I'd be versatile and leave a lasting impression, offering a unique taste that evolves over time 😜
+If I were a coffee blend, I'd be a smooth mix of bright acidity and rich flavour, with a balanced and satisfying finish.
+Like a great espresso, I'd be versatile, leave a lasting impression, and offer something that evolves over time 😜

 What do you do away from coffee?